 A Network Controller in the Package Ready state shall be able to respond to any NC-SI commands that are directed to the ID for the overall package (versus being directed to a particular channel within the package).
-Package-specific commands are identified by a particular set of Channel ID values delivered in the command header (see 6.1.9).
+Package-specific commands are identified by a particular set of Channel ID values delivered in the command header (see clause 6.1.9).

-1128 6.1.4 Initial State
+6.1.4 Initial State

-- 1129 The Initial State for a channel corresponds to a condition in which the Sideband Interface is powered up - and is able to accept NC-SI commands, and the channel has one or more configuration settings that need 1130 - 1131 to be set or restored by the Management Controller.
-Unless default configuration settings are explicitly - 1132 defined in this specification, the default values are implementation specific.
-The MC should not make any - assumptions on any configuration settings that are not defined in this specification.
-Because this state 1133 - may be entered at any time, the Initial State shall be acknowledged with a Clear Initial State command for 1134 - the Initial State to be exited.
-This requirement helps to ensure that the Management Controller does not 1135 - continue operating the interface unaware that the NC-SI configuration had autonomously changed in the 1136 - Network Controller.
-1137
+- The Initial State for a channel corresponds to a condition in which the Sideband Interface is powered up and is able to accept NC-SI commands, and the channel has one or more configuration settings that need - to be set or restored by the Management Controller.
+Unless default configuration settings are explicitly - defined in this specification, the default values are implementation specific.
+The MC should not make any - 1154 assumptions on any configuration settings that are not defined in this specification.
+Because this state - may be entered at any time, the Initial State shall be acknowledged with a Clear Initial State command for - the Initial State to be exited.
+This requirement helps to ensure that the Management Controller does not - 1157 continue operating the interface unaware that the NC-SI configuration had autonomously changed in the - 1158 Network Controller. - 1159 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see clause 6.1.9) - respond to all non-OEM NC-SI command packets that are directed to the channel or partitions on the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required" - NOTE: This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands. - place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address, Set VLAN Filter, and Enable VLAN commands) to "disabled" - NOTE It is recommended that global multicast and broadcast filters are also set to "disabled". - reset all counters defined in the various channel and partition level statistics commands, and the Get NC-SI Pass-Through Statistics command to 0×0 - disable the Channel Network TX setting and transmission of Pass-through packets onto the network - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs and reset any enabled AENs - Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to particular values in the Initial State unless otherwise specified.
+Controller configuration settings that are identified as persistent and saved to NVRAM are one example of retained settings.. - The Initial State is a NC-SI configuration state and therefore places no requirements on the NC's network link state.

-- 1138 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular 1139 1140 channel (see 6.1.9) - respond to all non-OEM NC-SI command packets that are directed to the channel or partitions on the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required" - This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands. - 1146 place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address, Set VLAN Filter, and Enable VLAN commands) to "disabled" - NOTE It is recommended that global multicast and broadcast filters are also set to "disabled". - reset all counters defined in the various channel and partition level statistics commands, and the 1155 Get NC-SI Pass-Through Statistics command to 0x0 - disable the Channel Network TX setting and transmission of Pass-through packets onto the network - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs and reset any enabled AENs - 1163 Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to - particular values in the Initial State unless otherwise specified.
-Controller configuration settings that are 1164 - 1165 identified as persistent and saved to NVRAM are one example of retained settings... - 1166 The Initial State is a NC-SI configuration state and therefore places no requirements on the NC's network - 1167 link state. - 6.1.5 NC-SI Initial State recovery 1168 - 1169 As described in 6.1.4, a channel in the Initial State shall receive the Clear Initial State command before - 1170 other commands can be executed.
-This requirement ensures that if the Initial State is entered - asynchronously, the Management Controller is made aware that one or more NC-SI settings may have 1171
+6.1.5 NC-SI Initial State recovery